Author guidelines for those looking to publish with FEBS Letters can be found in pdf format HERE

 Research Letters are short articles reporting primary research.
 They should be self-explanatory and conclusive.
 Please refer to “Article Structure” for guidelines on how to write a Research Letter.

 Reviews should be topical and of interest not only to specialists in the field but also to the general reader.
 Reviews do not have a word limit.
 We encourage authors to cite all primary literature in the review, as there is no limit to the references either.
-Prior to submitting a Review, authors should contact the Editorial Office at firstname.lastname@example.org, providing a title, abstract and key references of the article to be considered, as well as full names and affiliations of all authors.
+Prior to submitting a Review, authors should contact the Editorial Office at email@example.com, providing a title, abstract and key references of the article to be considered, as well as full names and affiliations of all authors.

 Hypotheses should present novel ideas or new interpretations of established observations, but should be based on sound, novel data and avoid excessive speculation.
 Hypotheses must be of general interest.
-Prior to submitting a Hypothesis, authors should contact the Editorial Office at email@example.com, providing a title, abstract and key references of the article to be considered, as well as full names and affiliations of all authors.
+Prior to submitting a Hypothesis, authors should contact the Editorial Office at firstname.lastname@example.org, providing a title, abstract and key references of the article to be considered, as well as full names and affiliations of all authors.